yoonghm/Examples/ATWINC1500/README.md

 It provides UART interface with a host controller (another micontroller or PC).

-It support WPA/WPA2 personal, WPA Enterpeise, TLS security protocols. it provides DHCP, DNS, TCP/IP (IPv4), UDP, HTTP and HTTPS network protocols.
+It supports WPA/WPA2 personal, WPA/WPA2 Enterpeise, TLS security protocols. it provides DHCP, DNS, TCP/IP (IPv4), UDP, HTTP and HTTPS network protocols.

 It is able to operate up to 7 TCP sockets (as client or server) and up to 4 UDP sockets (client or server).